 House of Glass

 Mike Mignola's art graces the covers of a few of the Witcher comics, though sadly not the interiors.
-His style, as seen in Hellboy, would be perfect for them and sometimes the artists of the Witcher comics sneak in a few of his mannerisms.
-That's especially true of House of Glass, with its frequent silent panels and close-ups of dead faces used as pacing.
+His style, as seen in Hellboy, would be a perfect fit, and sometimes the artists of Witcher comics sneak in a few of his mannerisms.
+That's especially true of House of Glass, which employs frequent silent panels and close-ups of dead faces as pacing.
 Though it doesn't feature quite as many random statues or Geralt falling through any floors, it's got a bit of that Hellboy vibe.

 The House of Glass is a cursed place, all stained glass and decay, which Geralt and a haunted hunter find themselves trapped in.
 It's a twisty story which throws in four different monsters and then does the very Witcher thing of asking who the real monsters are.